Join our sangha of the heart

 As these places are held in wholeness, we come home to ourselves.
 We peel back painful stories.
 Our compulsive habits soften and come to rest.

 We rest in a greater sense of who we are, something greater than the ruptures, hardships, and separations of our lives.
-I call this Living Your Deeper Story – and the Growing Humankindness membership community is here to help you write that story into being.
+I call this Living Your Deeper Story – and the Growing Humankindness community is here to help you write that story into being.

 As education pioneer Maria Montessori said, “We’re here to nurture the spiritual embryo.”